-(This annex forms an integral part of this Recommendation)
+(This annex forms an integral part of this Recommendation.)

-B.1 Basic configuration
+B.1 Target basic configuration

-The basic configuration of a universal charger solution for mobile terminals consists of:
+The target basic configuration of a universal charger solution for mobile terminals consists of:

-- 1) a power adapter (charger of the mobile terminal) or other ICT device;

-- 2) a detachable cable;

-- 3) a mobile terminal.
+- 1) a power adapter (charger of the mobile terminal), other ICT device for charging (which can also be used for data transfer), or a renewable energy power supply (e.g., solar, wind); - 2) a detachable cable (used for charging or data transfer) or optionally a captive cable (used for charging only), depending on market demand; - 3) a mobile terminal.